../

 notGateProof SZero = Refl

-Then, use this proof to implement a safe type cast:
+Then use this proof to achieve safe type conversion:

 notGate :: SBit a -> SBit (Not a)